 "Aza Sydykov’s Russian influence was witnessed in the power and clarity of execution in his performance."
 Triangle Arts and Entertainment

-Born into a musical family in the former Soviet Republic of Kyrgyzstan, Sydykov grew up in Moscow where he was taught and mentored by Russian piano legend, Nikolai Arnoldovich Petrov.
+Born into a family deeply rooted in music in the former Soviet Republic of Kyrgyzstan, Sydykov's formative years in Moscow were shaped under the tutelage of the renowned Russian piano legend, Nikolai Arnoldovich Petrov.

-He made his professional debut as a piano soloist at age 17 at Moscow's International House of Music with the National Philharmonic of Russia.
-He has since performed all over the world - in Germany, Italy, Spain, Switzerland, the Netherlands, Turkey, Finland, Ukraine, and China.
-In the United States, he has appeared as a solo pianist at Carnegie Hall and in various other prestigious concert venues across the country.
+His professional debut as a piano soloist occurred at the tender age of 17, gracing the stage of Moscow's esteemed International House of Music alongside the National Philharmonic of Russia.
+Since then, Sydykov has captivated audiences across the globe, delivering awe-inspiring performances in Germany, Italy, Spain, Switzerland, the Netherlands, Turkey, Finland, Ukraine, China, and the United States, including notable appearances at Carnegie Hall and other prestigious concert venues throughout the nation.

-Sydykov has been the recipient of numerous awards, including the First Prize and the Grand Prize of Italy's Euterpe International Piano and Chamber Music Competition.
-He is a Fellow of the Vladimir Spivakov International Charity Foundation, the New Names Foundation, and the Nikolai Petrov International Philanthropic Foundation.
+Sydykov's exceptional talent has been acknowledged with numerous accolades, including the First Prize and Grand Prize at Italy's Euterpe International Piano and Chamber Music Competition.
+He has been honored as a Fellow of esteemed foundations such as the Vladimir Spivakov International Charity Foundation, the New Names Foundation, and the Nikolai Petrov International Philanthropic Foundation.

-In 2011, Sydykov immigrated to the U.S. and continued musical studies at The New School University with Professor Pavlina Dokovska, where he was awarded the New School University's Presidential Scholarship and a Schoenberg Piano Stipend to pursue a Master of Music degree and a Professional Studies Diploma.
+In 2011, Sydykov relocated to the United States, embarking on further musical studies at The New School University’s Mannes School of Music under the guidance of Professor Pavlina Dokovska.
+His exceptional abilities were recognized with the prestigious New School University's Presidential Scholarship and the Schoenberg Piano Stipend, supporting his pursuit of a Master of Music degree and a Professional Studies Diploma.